llm-bible/llm-bible.github.io/_publications/guerreiro2022looking.markdown

 ---
 layout: publication
-title: Looking for a Needle in a Haystack A Comprehensive Study of Hallucinations in Neural Machine Translation
+title: Looking For A Needle In A Haystack A Comprehensive Study Of Hallucinations In Neural Machine Translation
 authors: Guerreiro Nuno M., Voita Elena, Martins André F. T.
 conference: "Arxiv"
 year: 2022